Federal Priorities for the 119th Congress: Access to Care

 Medicare is available to those who are 65 years of age or older as well as those who have been on Social Security Disability Insurance for a certain amount of time.
 As with all healthcare coverage, it is critical that Medicare offers quality and affordable care for all those who rely on it, including many with lung disease.

 Any disease that damages the lungs, including COPD, pulmonary fibrosis (PF) and COVID-19, can lead to someone needing supplemental oxygen.
 However, many people are unable to obtain the proper type of oxygen for their condition, especially those who require liquid oxygen, giving them a higher flow of oxygen.
-Congress must pass patient-centric legislation to appropriate oxygen modalities for these vulnerable patients.
+Congress must pass the Supplemental Oxygen Access Reform (SOAR) Act, a bipartisan and bicameral legislation that is patient-centric and will ensure that patients can access the appropriate oxygen modality needed for their health.